 "Eighty rooms in the Palace plus 80 villas across 26 acres of gardens in Hivernage.
 Family-run, casino, multiple pools, and the largest Marrakech resort."

-Marrakech anniversaries lean on the city's extraordinary heritage architecture and craft tradition.
-Royal Mansour Marrakech is King Mohammed VI's project — 53 individual riads connected by underground tunnels, possibly the most extraordinary luxury hotel construction in modern history.
-La Mamounia is the historic Marrakech address — open since 1923, 20 acres of olive-grove gardens, Jacques Garcia interiors.
+View Hotel →Marrakech anniversaries lean on the city's extraordinary heritage architecture and craft tradition.
+Royal Mansour Marrakech is King Mohammed VI's project, 53 individual riads connected by underground tunnels, possibly the most extraordinary luxury hotel construction in modern history.
+La Mamounia is the historic Marrakech address, open since 1923, 20 acres of olive-grove gardens, Jacques Garcia interiors.
 Amanjena in the Palmeraie is Aman's Marrakech property.
-The Oberoi is the most refined Oberoi outside India.
+Four Seasons Resort Marrakech brings landscaped gardens and pools within easy reach of Hivernage.

 All Anniversary Hotels →Royal Mansour with its multi-room hammam temple is the wellness flagship.
 Mandarin Oriental Marrakech with the brand's signature spa programme is the contemporary wellness alternative.
 La Mamounia with restored historic hammam is the heritage option.
-Kasbah Tamadot in the Atlas foothills offers the mountain wellness alternative.
+Fairmont Royal Palm Marrakech in the Atlas foothills offers the resort-spa wellness alternative.

-Aman's Marrakech property — 39 pavilions and pools across olive groves with Atlas Mountains views.
+Aman's Marrakech property, 32 pavilions and 8 maisons across olive groves with Atlas Mountains views.
 Aman tradition in a Moroccan setting.
 The most secluded luxury option.

 141 rooms across 16 acres of gardens.
 Four Seasons standard, two pools, full family infrastructure.
 10 minutes from the Medina.

 84 rooms across 28 hectares of olive groves.
 Classical Moroccan architecture in pillared courtyards.
-The most refined Oberoi outside India.
+Oberoi's only Moroccan property, opened 2019.

 28 rooms and Berber tents in the Atlas foothills, owned by Richard Branson.
 An hour from Marrakech, the most distinctive boutique-luxury option in the High Atlas.